Keyspan Remote Control for AMPS

 These media remotes are basically mini keyboards, except, instead of having all the letters and numbers and special keys, they only have a few keys.
 The Keyspan is designed to be used for PowerPoint, so its buttons send the signals you would use most often while giving a presentation.
 The Express PC Media Remote is designed to be used with media players, like iTunes and Windows Media Player, so it has the buttons that correspond to keyboard shortcuts for those programs.
 In either case, you need a piece of software that will convert those key presses to AMPS shortcuts.
 I've done that, and I'm happy to share my software.
 To download it, just click the icon below.
 Because it's an unknown executable file, your browser may warn you and require you to click a button to accept the download.
 I make no guarantees about the quality or utility of this software.
 Use at your own risk (though I've had no issues with it).

 |Express PC Media Remote

-In the previous step, you downloaded a piece of software, such as Keyspan_AMPS.exe.
+In the previous step, you downloaded a compressed file, unzipped it, and found something like Keyspan_AMPS_v3.exe.
 Put it anywhere on your computer (I like to put it on the desktop), and double-click.
 That's it!
 It's running in the background.
 It's designed so that it will only alter your key presses while AMPS in the active window, so it won't affect other programs.
 This can lead to a few interesting behaviors, however.
 For example, if you open another window (for example, an internet browser so you can download a song you forgot to pre-load into AMPS), your remote will no longer work!
 Until you click on AMPS and make it the active window again.
 Similarly, when AMPS is the active window, your computer's volume keys will no longer adjust the computer volume.
 Instead, they will adjust the AMPS volume.
 That's because the software can't tell if you're pressing keys on the remote or on your keyboard.